bt7s7k7/QuickFront/README.md

 # QuickFront

 Package to quickly hack together a frontend for your server.
+Extracted and slightly polished from personal use.
+There are some inconsistent and inefficient design decisions and also no documentation.
+See examples folder, if you want to make something with this.

 It is only meant to be used as a dev placeholder or for small projects where the performance and user friendliness of your frontend are not important.

-This package includes
+No feedback or corrections are accepted.
+Good luck.

 ## Usage